 Here are a few thoughts on running from love…

-When You’re in Love With Someone Who is Scared to Love You Back
+When You’re in Love With Someone Who is Scared of Love

 There’s a fine line between harassing her, and being available to her if and when she’s ready to stop running from love!
 These tips will help you toe the line…

 Accept the fact that guardedness is a companion that isn’t easy to break free from

 Fear of intimacy or emotional disconnection isn’t easy to overcome.
 It’s a process that takes years, and may never be completely “gone.”
 I was scared (terrified!) to love and be loved back; it took a year of counseling to help me be aware of my guardedness and allow myself to be emotionally available and vulnerable with a man.